Murdaugh’s Old Law Firm Alleges He Stole From Clients for Years

 Just hours after the shooting, Murdaugh issued a surprise announcement stating he had quit his family’s firm and was entering rehab for drug dependency.

-Both Murdaugh and the alleged dealer face criminal charges in the bizarre episode—but Murdaugh was allowed to leave jail and go to rehab in another state after allegedly admitting what he’d done to police.
+Both Murdaugh and the alleged dealer face criminal charges in the bizarre episode—but Murdaugh was allowed to leave jail and go to rehab in another state after allegedly admitting to police what he’d done.

 PMPED then issued their own statement last month claiming Murdaugh had actually been forced out after they discovered he’d “misappropriated funds.”
 The South Carolina State Law Enforcement Division is investigating the firm’s allegations.